 Originally published in the Sept.
 2015 issue of Scholastic’s Scope magazine and later reprinted in the Dec.
 2016 issue of Storyworks, “Girl.
 Fighter.
 Hero.” tells the story of sixteen-year-old Sybil Ludington.
 She’s often called “the female Paul Revere” because she rode 40 miles on a stormy night to muster the militia during the American Revolution.
 The play includes parts for as few as 12 and as many as 25 students, depending on your casting needs.
 Comes with two comprehension activities, teacher notes, and keys.
 Suitable for reader’s theater or stage presentation.
 Focus on women of the Revolution by pairing it with my plays about Deborah Sampson and Betsy Ross, or on the Revolution in general by combining it with “Two Plays from the American Revolution.”

 Imagine your students walking on the moon!
 This Read Aloud Play about the 1969 Apollo Moon Landing lets kids re-enact the now-famous “Eagle has landed“ and “One small step” scenes while reciting the exact words spoken by Mission Control, Walter Cronkite, and the astronauts themselves.
 This kid-tested, historically-accurate, twenty-minute play has parts for ten readers or actors.
 Use it with students in grades 3 and up to improve fluency, build comprehension, and engage learners.
 Fully reproducible: the original purchaser is licensed to reproduce one classroom set per year.
-Click on the cover to preview or purchase at TeachersPayTeachers.
+Preview or purchase at TeachersPayTeachers.
 Thanks!

 Now available in my Etsy store.
 This powerful “Juneteenth” play is based on actual slave narratives.
 It’s historically-accurate, kid-friendly, and comes embedded with comprehension questions and historic photos.
 Freedom for the First Time is the narrative of ten-year old Tyree, a slave during the time of the Civil War.
 Like many slaves, Tyree believes whatever her masters say.
 But when Tyree’s brother, Sweet Walter, arrives with a band of Union soldiers to tell her the war is over, she and her family experience their day of Jubilee, the day they know freedom for the first time.
 Includes parts for six to ten students plus extras, depending upon your casting needs.
 Use it with students in grades 3 through 8 to improve fluency, build comprehension, and inspire interest in US History.
 Click on here for an audio preview of 5th graders performing this play.
 Click here to download a free preview.

 Originally published in the Nov./Dec.
 2003 issue of Scholastic’s Storyworks magazine, Lewis & Clark and Bird Girl tells Sacagawea’s story in a riveting, memorable way.
 Read it once or practice it daily with students in grades 3 through 6 to improve fluency, build comprehension, and meet the CCSs.
 Historically accurate, carefully researched, and kid-friendly, this six page, twenty minute classroom play script is well-suited to reader’s theater or full stage production and includes parts for seven to nine students, depending upon casting needs.
 Fully reproducible: the original purchaser is licensed to reproduce one classroom set per year.
-Click on the cover to see a free four page preview or to purchase at TpT.
+Preview or to purchase at TpT.

 Bring your Explorers unit to life with this original history play.
-Juan Pnce de Leon is credited with discovering Florida, identifying the Gulf Stream, and is called “the Father of Puerto Rico,” yet he’s best known for his fabled search for “The Fountain of Youth.”
-Carefully researched and kid-friendly, this seven-page, twenty-minute classroom play script leads students to evaluate the motives of 15th and 16th Century explorers.
+Juan Ponce de Leon is credited with discovering Florida, identifying the Gulf Stream, and is called “the Father of Puerto Rico,” yet he’s best known for his fabled search for “The Fountain of Youth.”
+Carefully researched and kid-friendly classroom play script leads students to evaluate the motives of 15th and 16th Century explorers.
 What were the explorers really after?
 What happened to the native people?
 Did the Fountain of Youth really exist?
 Could it have saved Ponce de Leon’s life?
 The play is well-suited to reader’s theater or a dramatic stage production, and it includes parts for eight to fourteen students (and innumerable extras), depending upon your casting needs.
-Full class set for just $3 and it includes a comprehension activity, too!
+Full class set is under $4 and it includes a comprehension activity, too!
 You’ll find it at Etsy and Amazon.

 From the moment Abraham Lincoln was elected his life was in danger.
 In fact, it took a team of the nation’s best detectives just to get him to his inauguration!
 This classroom play script is based on the real event historically known as “the Baltimore Plot.”
 It reveals Lincoln’s personality and the attitudes that led to the Civil War.
 It also introduces readers to Allan Pinkerton, the famed detective who started The Secret Service.
 Imagine how much fun you’re students will have playing actual spies!
 Aimed at grades 4 through 8, but given the content, it’s more appropriate for 5th grade and up.
 Use it in small groups, with whole class, or on stage.
 Full class set, a comprehension quiz, and answer key are included!
 Click here to download a free preview or click on the cover to purchase from my Etsy storefront.

 Two Read Aloud Plays packaged together for the price of one.
 Revolutionary War Plays comes with two exclusive plays, comprehension activities (two per play), extensions, and links to specific CCSs.
 Originally published in my book Read Aloud Plays: Symbols of America, “Eagles Over the Battlefield” tells the story of the bald eagle becoming the emblem of the United States (picture Ben Franklin and Tom Jefferson arguing about eagles, turkeys, and even turkey vultures!), and “A Bell for the Statehouse,” reveals the history of the The Liberty Bell (based on historical evidence, but geared for younger students as low as second grade).
 Both are fun, easy, and ideal for elementary-aged kids.
 To create a full unit on the Revolution, download The Secret Soldier or Betsy Ross (both above) and split your class into thirds.
 Visit my TpT storefront to preview or purchase.